 Dry Bread for Stuffing

 Dried out bread is key for this home made stuffing.
 There are two ways you can make this happen.

 - Cut up the bread and leave it on a rimmed baking sheet overnight.
 In the morning it will be dried and ready for this recipe.
 It helps I you toss it once right before you go to bed.

 - Cut up the bread and put it in the oven at 250 degrees Fahrenheit for 45 minutes to 1 hour.
 Toss the bread once while it bakes.

 This is a great recipe because you can totally make it the night before by following some simple steps:

 - Do all of the steps above, but instead of putting it in the oven, just put it in the refrigerator over night.

-- The next day bring it out of the refrigerator in time for it to come to room temperature (about a half hour before cooking.)
+- The next day bring it out of the refrigerator 30 minutes before you want to bake it.
+This will allow it to come to room temperature.

 - Give it a good mix before putting it in the oven.